 Reporting Child Abuse - West Virginia

-Under West Virginia law, certain professionals (including doctors and medical professionals, religious healers, mental health professionals, teachers and school personnel, social workers, child care providers, law enforcement officers, judges, youth camp administrators, employees, coaches, volunteers of an entity that provides organized youth activities, commercial film developers, and others) are required to report known or suspected child abuse to the Department of Health and Human Resources within forty-eight hours.
+Under West Virginia law, certain professionals (including doctors and medical professionals, religious healers, mental health professionals, teachers and school personnel, social workers, child care providers, law enforcement officers, judges, youth camp administrators, employees, coaches, volunteers of an entity that provides organized youth activities and commercial film developers) are required to report known or suspected child abuse to the Department of Health and Human Resources within forty-eight (48)hours.
 Any reports of sexual abuse or abuse resulting in serious injury must be made to the State Police and any law enforcement agency.

 To access the entire child abuse chapter in the official West Virginia Code online, follow: